acuparse/acuparse/docs/TROUBLESHOOTING.md

 ## RaspberryPi's

-See [RaspberryPi Direct Connect](https://docs.acuparse.com/INSTALL/#raspberry-pi) in the install guide to configure your RaspberryPi for direct connection to an Access.
+See [RaspberryPi Direct Connect](https://docs.acuparse.com/INSTALL/#raspberry-pi) in the install guide to configure your RaspberryPi for direct connection to the Access.

 When you are directly connecting your Access/Hub to a RaspberryPi, you must change your upload servers to the secondary ones.
 This is due to the fact that the Pi is redirecting your DNS locally and without changing the upload server, you